MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 M8004 K0
 ```

 Waits for a general-purpose input pin to change state.
-The state that is changed is unimportant, just that the state changes.
+The level of the pin is unimportant, just that the state changes.
 This code is used by `M3.9` and `M5.9` when spindle feedback is enabled to wait until the VFD reports that it has reached the target speed.

 ### `M9999` - RELOAD MILLENNIUMOS